Wild World (song): Maxi Priest version

-In 1988 English reggae vocalist Maxi Priest recorded a cover of the song, which was released as the third single from his album, Maxi (1987).
-The single charted at No. 25 on the Billboard Hot 100.
-In Europe it was very successful, peaking at No. 3 in Norway, No. 5 in Belgium, Ireland, New Zealand, and the UK, No. 7 in the Netherlands, and No. 8 in Australia.
+In 1988, English reggae vocalist Maxi Priest recorded a cover of "Wild World", which was released in May 1988 by Atlantic Records as the third single from his third album, Maxi (1987).
+The song was very successful, peaking at No. 5 in the United Kingdom, and at No. 25 on the US Billboard Hot 100.
+In Europe it was also successful, peaking at No. 3 in Norway, No. 5 in Belgium, Ireland, and New Zealand, No. 7 in the Netherlands, and No. 8 in Australia.

+Critical reception

+John Tague from NME wrote, "Priest, who has always leaned towards the commercial side of reggae anyway, revives the Cat Stevens song and strips it of any trace of reggaedom.
+Clean, crisp and bound for chart land."